SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Self-Supervised Framework For Sign Language Recognition (SSL-SLR)

 \subsection{A novel self-supervised learning approach with free negative pairs: \textit{SL-FPN}}

-The proposed SL-FPN aims to eliminate the need for negative pairs, additional clustering functions, or supplementary encoders which increase model complexity, while achieving higher accuracy than other negative-free methods.
-Generally, contrastive and self-supervised methods only use positive pairs without leveraging the original instance.
-However, since both positive pairs and the original instance represent the same concept (i.e., the same sign in this case), there is no reason not to use them simultaneously during the learning process.
+The proposed SL-FPN aims to eliminate the need for negative pairs, additional clustering functions, or supplementary encoders that increase model complexity, while achieving higher accuracy than other negative-free methods.
+Generally, self-supervised methods only use either positive pairs or positive and negative pairs without leveraging the original instance.
+However, since both positive pairs and the original instance represent the same concept (i.e., the same sign in this case), it can be beneficial to leverage them simultaneously during the learning process.
 This approach leverages both positive pairs and the original instance to enhance training.
 Figure~\ref{fig:architecture} presents the proposed architecture.
-For an input \( x \), two augmented versions are generated by randomly applying augmentations \(\mathcal{T}\) and \(\mathcal{T'}\).
+For an input \( x \), two augmented versions are generated by randomly applying two different augmentations \(\mathcal{T}\) and \(\mathcal{T'}\) from an augmentation set.
 Then, the obtained versions \( x_1 \), \( x_2 \) and the original instance \( x \), are each passed through an encoder \( f \) and a projection head $h$.
 The representations \( z_1 = h(f(x_1)) \), \( z_2 = h(f(x_2)) \), and \( z = h(f(x)) \) are thus obtained.
 The goal of SL-FPN is to generate highly similar representations for an instance and its augmented versions.
-To achieve this, it minimizes the distance between the representations of an input and its augmented counterparts, typically using the Mean Squared Error (MSE) as the loss function.
-The smaller this distance, the better SL-FPN can produce closely aligned representations in the embedding space for an instance and its augmented variants.
-Unlike other self-supervised methods such as BYOL (which uses two branches and two encoders) or SimSiam (which uses two branches and a predictor), SL-FPN uses three branches, a single encoder and a predictor as shown in Figure~\ref{fig:architecture}.
-The novelty here does not simply consist of using three branches, but also lies in the way that they are combined during training.
-Section~\ref{ablation_sec} shows the effect of permuting the order of the three inputs on the accuracy.
+To achieve this, it minimizes the difference between the representations of an input and its augmented counterparts, typically using the Mean Squared Error (MSE) as the loss function.
+The smaller this difference, the better SL-FPN can produce closely aligned representations in the embedding space for an instance and its augmented variants.
+As shown in Figure~\ref{fig:architecture}, the SL-FPN loss is threefold and consists of: (i) an MSE between the representation of positive pairs ($\mathcal{L}_1$); (ii) an MSE between the representation of one of the positive pairs and the original instance ($\mathcal{L}_2$); (iii) an MSE between the output of the predictor $P$ and the representation of an augmented version.
+The stop-gradient operator defined as $sg(z_1) = z_1$ is used to consider one representation as constant and prevent gradient propagation along this representation.
+Like SimSiam or BYOL, it is used as an asymmetrical component, breaking the symmetry between the branches.
+Hence, in the SL-FPN architecture, the asymmetry is ensured by $\mathcal{L}_3$; without it, SL-FPN does not benefit from any asymmetric component.
+For $n$-sized embeddings, the final loss is given by: